-To calculate your workers compensation insurance premium, the insurance company takes into consideration three things – the type of business you are in, the total amount of your company’s payroll and your experience modifier.
+To calculate your workers’ compensation insurance premium, the insurance company takes into consideration three things – the type of business you are in, the total amount of your company’s payroll, and your experience modifier.
 The only one of the three things the employer has control over (without reducing payroll) is the experience modifier (also referred to as the experience modification factor).
-The experience modifier factor is a calculated adjustment based your company’s loss experience.
+The experience modifier factor is a calculated adjustment based on your company’s loss experience.

 Workers Comp Is A Long Tail Business

-When the workers’ company insurance company establishes the premium for the employer’s next policy year, it will include in its calculations the results of previous loss experience with the employer.
-Workers’ compensation is considered a long tail business, meaning that many workers’ compensation claims are open for an extended period of time.
+When the workers’ company insurance company establishes the premium for the employer’s next policy year, it will include the results of previous loss experience with the employer in its calculations.
+Workers’ compensation is considered a long-tail business, meaning that many workers’ compensation claims are open for an extended period of time.
 Therefore, the insurer cannot just use the most recent claim history and claim reserves to calculate the loss experience.

 E-Mod Considers Both Frequency & Severity Of Claims

-The experience modifier takes into consideration both the frequency and the severity of claims.
-The insurance company places a greater weighting on the frequency of claims than they do on the severity of the claims.
+The experience modifier considers both the frequency and the severity of claims.
+The insurance company places a greater weight on the frequency of claims than they do on the severity of the claims.
 Five workers’ compensation claims costing $5,000 each, or $25,000 total, have a greater impact on the calculation of the experience modifier than one $50,000 claim.
-The reason for this is frequency of claims is a reflection of the safety practices of the employer, and a high level (number) of claims reflects a lack of management control of safety.
+The reason for this is that the frequency of claims reflects the employer’s safety practices, and a high level (number) of claims reflects a lack of management control of safety.

 If you have a good safety program and have had fewer than average claims during the three policy years preceding the current policy year, your experience modifier will be less than 1.0 and your insurance premium will be reduced accordingly.
 For instance, your experience modifier is calculated to be 0.75.
 With everything else be equal, your workers’ compensation premium will be 75% of the average premium.
 The flip side of this is, if your loss experience is poorer than others within your industry, your insurance premium will be higher than average.
 For example, your company’s experience modifier is 1.5; you will pay 50% more than the average employer in your industry.